saurabhghewari/Jzebra-Printing-with-Nodejs/README.md

 			http://localhost:3000/qz-printer(optional, it the error continues)
 		Also check for the security level.
 Set Medium or High
 	7. Save the above settings.

-	8 Restart the firefox browser and re-run the url.
+	8. Restart the firefox browser and re-run the url.
 This should work now which will prompt for the security 		block asking the permission to run the applet.

-Full Working with source code is here

 **For more info follow the jzebra code.google.com/p/jzebra